 Fold egg whites into the coconut and sweetened condensed milk with a rubber spatula until completely combined.

-With a cookie scoop, scoop the coconut mixture into portions about the size of a golf ball and place them onto your prepared baking sheets.
+Step 3: With a cookie scoop, scoop the coconut mixture into portions about the size of a golf ball and place them onto baking sheets lined with parchment paper or silicone baking mats.

-The best way to ensure your vanilla macaroons are uniformly sized and shaped is to use wet fingers to form the mixture into nice little mounds and tuck in any stray coconut shreds.
+For uniformly shaped cookies, use wet fingers to form the mixture into little mounds and tuck in stray coconut shreds.

-Bake for 20-25 minutes or until the coconut is golden brown on the tops and the bottoms.
+Step 4: Bake at 325 for 20-25 minutes or until the coconut is golden brown on the tops and the bottoms.

-Let the macaroons cool on the baking sheet for 3 minutes, then transfer them to a wire rack to cool completely.
+Cool coconut macaroons on the cookie sheet for 3 minutes, then transfer to a wire rack to cool completely.

 Expert Tips

-Be careful not to over bake your vanilla macaroons.
-You don’t want burned coconut, so check for doneness on the earlier side of the baking time.
+- Be careful not to overbake so the coconut doesn't burn.
+Check for doneness on the earlier side of the baking time.

 Recipe FAQs

-You can also freeze macaroons for months.
-Just place them in an air-tight container, placing parchment paper or wax paper in between layers.
-Let them thaw at room temperature.
+You can freeze macaroons for months.
+Place them in an air-tight container with parchment paper or wax paper in between layers.
+Thaw at room temperature.

 Let's Stay in Touch